jl908069/GUMsley_Sum/mdata/GUM_conversation_lambada.md

         	it looks like,
         	these people aren't going home alone tonight.

-HAROLD: 	Gosh,
+HAROLD: 	Gosh.

 MILES:  	But I just thought that --

-HAROLD: 	no wonder they forbid this dance.
+HAROLD: 	No wonder they forbid this dance.

-MILES:  	So,
+MILES:  	So--

 JAMIE:  	Oh my God ,
         	what a story.